 In the framework of the two-pronged Koret Initiative, researchers from TAU and Berkeley will pursue joint research on bioinformatics, while TAU and Stanford researchers will work together on research in smart cities and digital living.
 Funding will support research grants; joint conferences, workshops and seminars; summer programs; and a visiting scientist program.
 Funding has been committed by the Koret Foundation for a five-year period.

-Prof. Ron Shamir will lead the bioinformatics component of the Initiative under the auspices of TAU’s Edmond J. Safra Center for Bioinformatics, which he also heads.
+Prof. Ron Shamir, laureate of the 2017 Kadar Family Award for Outstanding Research, will lead the bioinformatics component of the Initiative under the auspices of TAU’s Edmond J. Safra Center for Bioinformatics, which he also heads.
 The Safra Center comprises 31 research groups, 10 affiliated groups, 90 graduate students, and 15 alumni academic positions in Israel and overseas.
 The goal: to develop computational tools to enhance human health using big data.
 “We are on the cusp of precision medicine,” stated Prof. Shamir.
 “The tools we develop in the framework of this Initiative will help make this a reality.”
 He welcomed ceremony attendees including two representatives of the Edmund J. Safra Foundation.